 See Table 2 for quick reference matrix of additional near real time VIIRS ocean color products.
-The Ocean Color Granule Selector is a tool to interactively preview, choose and download L2 granule files.
+The Ocean Color Granule Selector and the new CoastWatch Data Portal are online tools to interactively preview, choose and download L2 granule files.
 Data files are in NetCDF4/CF but differ from past NOAA CoastWatch products in their use of hierarchical groups to store attributes, variables, and dimensions.
 The CoastWatch Utilities Software has been updated to work with these files.
 Additional metadata can be obtained using THREDDS services such as ISO or OPeNDAP.

 |Product Description||Processing Level||Nominal